janmejoysarkar/science_filter_plots/README.md

 ![Logo](https://suit.iucaa.in/sites/default/files/top_banner_compressed_2_1.png)

+The `exp_tx` branch is made to express the tables and the plots in exponential format.

 # Science filter profiles

 Repository maintained to create SUIT science filter transmission profiles from ascii files of recorded lab data.